 It’s definitely possible to improve any relationship even if only one person comes to therapy.
 The process is slower, because I can’t see your interactions and I don’t get to hear your partner’s side of the story, but it can work.
 I can’t help you change your partner, though: We can figure out things you can do differently that will create a change in the relationship, to make it better for both of you.
 I’d be happy to talk with you about how this works.

 Yes, I work with individual adults (age 17 and up) on a wide variety of concerns.

 Not directly—but I do work with parents.
 If your child is struggling, I will work with you to figure out how best to help him or her.
 You’re the one who’s around your child every day, the one who already has a strong connection.
 Lasting improvement is much more likely when it’s built on your close, ongoing relationship with your child, rather than an hour a week with a therapist.

 Yes and no. I am a secularly trained therapist who is a lifelong, active Christian (specifically, Episcopalian).
 I understand the importance faith can have in people’s lives and think it’s important to include your spiritual beliefs and values in the therapy process.
 I am always glad to invite God into the healing process.
 If you’d like to know more about my approach, let’s talk.

 Where is the office?

-My office is located in Old Saybrook, less than a mile from exit 66 off I-95.
+My office is in Old Lyme, 2 miles from Exit 70 off I-95.